CLeopard99/portfolio-site/README.md

 # My Personal Portfolio Site
- This a portfolio website built using React JS and CSS.
+ This a portfolio website was built using React JS and CSS.